-3b.15 3.18 Area 3 would be the eastern part of the high plateau to the east of Toton/ Stapleford Lane and could comprise a Leisure / education hub, with the potential of relocating Park and Ride.
+3b.15 Area 3 would be the eastern part of the high plateau to the east of Toton/ Stapleford Lane and could comprise a Leisure / education hub, with the potential of relocating Park and Ride.
 Whether the Park and Ride remains in the current location or not, there remains space to incorporate a Leisure and education hub to the south of this whilst maintaining sufficient space to link the Chetwynd development with this development area.
 It will be a decision for Broxtowe to take.

-3b.16 3.19 The selected 'Toton' ('Strategic Location for Growth') site is confirmed, as the Broxtowe Core Strategy stated previously, as highly sustainable, in part as a result of its large size.
-It strategically meets the housing and health objectives, and, has major positive economic, innovation and transport effects, the latter being of national significance.
-However, minor the negative effects mainly arise also from the scale of the proposed development which will strategically change the green outlook and landscape, but this may be mitigated by new strategic green infrastructure to make the land newly accessible, with and exemplary design of development.
+3b.16 3.37 The selected 'Toton' ('Strategic Location for Growth') site is confirmed, as the Broxtowe Core Strategy stated previously, as highly sustainable, in part as a result of its large size (which is consistent with the Greater Nottingham Aligned Core Strategy).
+It strategically meets the housing and health objectives of the Borough, and, has major positive economic innovation and transport effects, the latter being of national significance.
+However, minor Negative effects mainly were identified that arise also from the scale of the proposed development which will strategically change the green outlook and landscape, but this.
+These effects may be mitigated by high quality design incorporating provision of strategic green infrastructure to make the land newly accessible, with exemplary design of development and enhanced connectivity to the surrounding sites.